 - What good came from Joseph's experiences?
-He was able to effectively rescue Egypt from starvation.
-Joseph also provided for the Israelites and kept them safe; this was very important because the Israelites were God's special people.
-Many years later, God would send Jesus to rescue people from sin and he would come from this family - What change do you see in Joseph through his experiences?
+He was able to effectively rescue Egypt from starvation and provide for the Israelites, protecting the family tree from which the Saviour would come - What change do you see in Joseph through his experiences?
 He went from being the spoiled brother to someone who sought the best for others and honoured God